codefitz/tplser/README.md

 ## Description

-A TPL pattern language parser and lightweight IDE for BMC's Atrium Discovery and Dependency Mapping (ADDM).
-Developed with Python 2.6, 2.7
+A TPL pattern language parser and lightweight IDE for BMC's Discovery (formerly ADDM).
+Compatibile with Python 2.7-3.6.

-- PDB debugging is included (off by default) and can be enabled, to run the script normally, press "c" + [Enter] at the `(Pdb)` prompt.
+* PDB debugging is included (off by default) and can be enabled, to run the script normally, press "c" + [Enter] at the `(Pdb)` prompt.
-- Bugs: Please submit an issue with sample TPL in order to prioritise fix/implementation.
+* Bugs: Please submit an issue with sample TPL in order to prioritise fix/implementation.

----

 This program is provided under an Apache license and does not contain code from ADDM, the TKU or any other software belonging to BMC or its partners or customers.
 It works independently of ADDM and is designed for use with TPL pattern language files only.